phoddie/node-red-mcu/readme.md

 - **Function nodes**.
 Exec may not make sense.
 - **Network nodes**.
 The TCP nodes should be possible to implement using ECMA-419 in the same way MQTT has been implemented.
 WebSocket server is possible.
-- **Sequence nodes**.
-The Batch node should be possible to support, likely be adapting the full Node-RED implementation.
 - **Parser**.
 CSV should be possible to support, but the others (HTML, YAML, XML) are likely impractical.
 - **Storage** Watch file may not be useful, since there are no other processes modifying files.
 At best, it could monitor for changes made by other nodes.